erikpukinskis/prototype-narrative-editor/README.md

     fs.readFile('README.md', 'utf-8', handleReadme);

-There's a lot going on there, but the gist of it is that we read in the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and save them into a folder called "narrative-build".
+There's a lot going on there, but the gist of it is that we take the [README.md](README.md) file, split it up into chunks, find all of these files we've described, and save them into a folder called "narrative-build".

 And that's it!
 That's all of the code we need for this narrative to come alive!
-We just need that little bit of human-intervention that I mentioned before.

-That's where you come in.
+...
+We just need that little bit of human-intervention that I mentioned before, and that's where you come in.
 Tie your shoes and tighten your belt, we're about to deploy some software.

 Running your own copy of Narrative
 ----------------------------------

-You'll need to [install Git](http://git-scm.com/downloads), [Node.js](http://nodejs.org/) and [NPM](https://www.npmjs.org/) on your computer first.
+You'll need to install [Git](http://git-scm.com/downloads), [Node.js](http://nodejs.org/) and [NPM](https://www.npmjs.org/) on your computer.
 Then open a terminal and run:

     git clone https://github.com/erikpukinskis/narrative.git
     cd narrative

-That will put you into a folder that has this very document (README.md) and our compile.js file.
-In order to generate all the files we described above, you just run:
+That will put you into a folder that has this very document (README.md) and the compile.js file described above.
+In order to generate your copies of the files, run:

     node compile.js

-Now type
+Now type:

     ls ../narrative-build